LaunchCodeEducation/java-web-dev-wiki/Lesson-15-(SQL-Part-2).md

 ## Announcements

+1. Check with your course manager for any important announcements.

+### For Part-Time Students:

 1. Graded Assignment #4 covers the material from Classes 14-17.
 Encourage the students to use their new SQL skills to start setting up the database and tables for the assignment.

-1. Check with your course manager for any important announcements.
+### For Full-Time Students:
+* Welcome to Days 23 & 24!
+* **Day 23**:
+    * Lesson 15
+* **Day 24**:
+    * Introduce Assignment 4
+    * Assignment 4 work day
+    * Assignment 4 due end of Day 32.
+    * Graded Assignment #4 covers the material from Classes 14-17.
+Encourage the students to use their new SQL skills to start setting up the database and tables for the assignment.

 ## Large Group Time (Instructor)